Ḥassān ibn Thābit, Mostafa Azzam

 The green dome above the Prophet’s tomb in Medina.
 (Photo: Shutterstock)

 Wa Aḥsanu Minka Lam Tara Qaṭṭu ‘Aynin (وأحسن منك لم تر قط عين) is the first hemistich of a famous couplet by the Companion of the Prophet ﷺ, Ḥassān ibn Thābit.
-The two short lines of poetry are a masterfully concise expression of the incomparable beauty of the Prophet ﷺ.
-There is some variation in the first line, where aḥsanu and ajmalu are often swapped for ajmalu and aṭyabu respectively; also, ‘aynin is sometimes instead rendered ‘aynī , slightly changing the meaning of the first line to mean “my eye has never before seen anything as beautiful as you” rather than “no eye has ever . . .”
+The two short lines of poetry are a masterfully succinct expression of the incomparable beauty of the Prophet ﷺ.
+There is some variation in the first line, where aḥsanu and ajmalu are often swapped for ajmalu and aṭyabu respectively; also, ‘aynin is sometimes instead rendered ‘aynī , slightly changing the meaning of the first line to mean “my eye has never before seen anything as beautiful as you” rather than “no eye has . . .”
 Being so short, the poem is often recited at the beginning of a session of singing, or as an interlude between two qasidas.
+For instance, it is often sung before the much-loved Egyptian qasida Qamarun.
 The couplet has been rendered into English verse, retaining metre and rhyme, by Mostafa Azzam.

 Lyrics